What type of EV charging point do you need?

 It's possible to install two or even more charge points at your business premises.
 The government’s Office for Zero Emission Vehicles (OZEV) grant or Workplace Charging Scheme (WWCS) can provide partial funding for up to 40 charge points to be installed.

 If you are looking to charge two EVs from the same charge point, there are several products available which enable you to do so including splitters and adaptors.
-This’ll usually halve the speed at which your EVs charge.
+It’s worth pointing out that this will usually half the speed at which your EVs charge.